verdimonica/lab-jsx-ironbeers/README.md

   .then(beersFromApi => {
     console.log('All the Beers from the API: ', beersFromApi);

-    const data = { beersFromApi: beersFromApi };
+    // Prepare the object to be passed/injected to `Beers` view const data = { beersFromApi: beersFromApi };

-    res.render('Beers', data);
+    // Render the `Beers` view and pass/inject to it the object with `beersFromApi` res.render('Beers', data);
   })
   .catch(error => console.log(error));